 "... to divide the residue of my said means and estate equally between Robert Russell, Mechanic, Dundee and John Russell, Joiner, Dundee my nephews and Elizabeth Russell my niece and with regard to the share of revenue bequeathed to my said niece Elizabeth Russell I direct the said John Proctor... to hold the same in Trust for her and to expend the same for her behoof..."

 James C. Fairweather and his son Edmund arrived from Glasgow into Montreal, Quebec aboard the Lakonia on Sept 27, 1905.

 Margaret, Mabel and Douglas Mitchell Fairweather emigrated from Glasgow, Scotland to Quebec, Canada, aboard the Corinthian.
 They arrived into Montreal, Quebec on June 19, 1906.

 Edmund Aimer Leask (son of Margaret Aimer Christie and Alexander Leask) married Constance Ruth Medcalf (daughter of William Alexander Medcalf and Jessie ?) on May 11, 1909, in Portobello, Edinburgh.
-They had four children: Harold Medcalf (born June 20, 1910); Alexander Ritchie (born Sept 5, 1911); Henry Henderson (born Aug 8, 1912); and Malcolm Christie (born Sept 19, 1915).
+They had five children: Harold Medcalf and Helen (twins born June 20, 1910, in Notinghamshire, England, Helen died two days later); Alexander Ritchie (born Sept 5, 1911, in NSW Australia); Henry Henderson (born Aug 8, 1912, in New Soth Wales); and Malcolm Christie (born Sept 19, 1915, in Sydney, NSW).
 Harold, Alexander and Henry were killed May 14, 1943, with the sinking of the Australian Hospital Ship AHS Centaur.

 1911 Census of Canada - Montreal, Quebec